Jased-0001/blog/jasedatjaseddotsite/index.md

 ### no really

-first things first i decided i wanted jased@jased.site for my "developer contact" on everything that wanted one.
+first things first i decided i wanted jased@jased.xyz for my "developer contact" on everything that wanted one.

 after doing some *extremely light* research, i learnt that [zohomail](https://zohomail.com) had everything i wanted.. which is just a custom domain